Chapter

 What does John 6:51 mean?

 As the people begin to complain about Jesus' claims to have come from heaven (John 6:38), He gives a deeper explanation of His meaning.
 In the wilderness, God sent physical bread from heaven to meet a physical need.
-That manna symbolically represented Jesus.
-In particular, the manna had to be accepted as a gift or simply walked on.
+That manna symbolized Jesus.
+Manna had to be accepted as a gift or simply walked on.
 Now, according to Jesus, God has sent the "true bread from heaven" (John 6:32), in the form of a person (John 6:33).
 This is Christ Himself (John 6:48).
 Eternal life is only for those who believe in Christ (John 6:40).
-This explanation came after the people repeatedly misunderstood the symbolic nature of the "Bread of Life" (John 6:26; John 6:34).
+This explanation came after the people misunderstood the symbolic nature of the "Bread of Life" (John 6:26, 34).

-This comment not only contradicts the prevailing Jewish view of Messiah as a warrior-king, it also suggests cannibalism to those who are still fixated on material things.
+This comment contradicts the prevailing Jewish view of Messiah as a warrior-king.
+Worse, it sounds like cannibalism to those still fixated on material things.
 As the next passage shows, when Jesus makes this claim, it pushes the crowd from complaining to outright fighting.

 Expand